New York Mets vs Los Angeles Angels: Odds, Run Line, and Total

 New York Mets vs Los Angeles Angels Betting Trends

-- The total has gone OVER in nine of the LA Angels' last 10 games.
+- The total has gone over in 10 of the LA Angels' last 11 games.

-- Totals have gone UNDER in four of the New York Mets' last five games.
+- Totals have gone under in six of the last eight Mets-Angels games.

-- The total has gone UNDER in six of the Mets and Angels' last seven meetings.

 New York Mets vs Los Angeles Angels Injury Reports